 Thailand, Bali, New Zealand and Costa Rica have a special place in my heart.
 Thailand is rich with culture, offers fabulous food and reeks natural beauty.
 Bali integrates spirituality into day to day living like nowhere on earth; Balinese people are incredibly friendly, and the landscape there is gorgeous.
 New Zealand is the most pristine, flat out stunning country I have seen in person.
 Costa Rica is a green paradise, its wildlife living among human beings comfortably and confidently.

-How you manage your time for blogging? can you share your daily routine?
+Q5: How do you manage your time for blogging? can you share your daily routine?

 I do not manage my time to blog.
 I choose to use a portion of the 24 hours we all have to blog.
 Everything comes down to what you value.
 Do you value fun and freedom?
 You will blog.
 If you value comfort and mediocrity, you will not blog.
 All depends on what you value.